0xcatalysis/docs/docs/operators/intro.md

 # Introduction

+Node operators are the backbone of the Catalysis Network.
+They are the "engine" that runs the AVS infrastructure and provide economic security to the network.

 Catalysis offers substantial advantages for node operators by simplifying the management of AVS infrastructure across multiple restaking platforms.
 With the **Catalyst-CLI** tool, operators can seamlessly manage their AVS setups from a single interface.
 This **unified solution** eliminates the need to run separate infrastructure for each platform, instead offering a single node setup that saves both time and effort.

 A key benefit of Catalysis is the **significant reduction in DevOps engineering expenses**.
 This not only minimizes development overhead but also ensures that node operators can scale their AVS management to handle thousands of services with minimal effort.